 This single storey and rectangular-plan, purpose-built former volunteer drill hall building dates to around 1870 with later alterations, including cinema additions dating from 1936.

-This single storey, rectangular-plan, former volunteer drill hall building dates to circa 1870, with additions for a cinema in 1936 and later alterations.
-The symmetrical, 3-bay and gabled principal elevation to Church Street is ashlar sandstone with a channelled base course and a round-arched and keystoned doorpiece to the centre.
+The symmetrical, three-bay and gabled principal elevation to Church Street is constructed in ashlar sandstone with a channelled base course and a round-arched and keystoned doorpiece to the centre.
 Above is a large, partly-boarded circular window with a keystone hoodmould.
 There is a small rectangular window with a moulded surround at the gablehead.
 The gable head is bracketted with a corniced chimney stack at the apex.
 The outer bays have tall round-arched windows with chamfered reveals, and bracketted and moulded entablatures with panelled frieze.
 The roof is slated with ashlar coped skews and there are timber doors.

 Statement of Special Interest

 This building has a complex history and is quite a remarkable survivor even in its current heavily modified form.
 The principal elevation (on Church Street) remains largely as it was built, and its tripartite design indicates it was purpose-built as a volunteer drill hall.
 The central gable oculi and the flanking, round-arched windows are typical architectural design features of drills halls which were planned to allow lots of light into the drill space.